Haitian Vodou: Shrines and altars

 The creation of sacred works is important in Vodou.
-Votive objects used in Haiti are typically made from industrial materials, including iron, plastic, sequins, china, tinsel, and plaster.
+Votive objects are typically made from industrial materials, including iron, plastic, sequins, china, tinsel, and plaster.

-An altar, or pè, will often contain images (typically lithographs) of Roman Catholic saints.
-Since developing in the mid-19th century, chromolithography has also had an impact on Vodou imagery, facilitating the widespread availability of images of the Roman Catholic saints who are equated with the lwa.
+An altar, or pè, will often contain images of Roman Catholic saints, typically lithographs.
+Since the mid-19th century, chromolithography has impacted Vodou imagery, facilitating the widespread availability of images of the Roman Catholic saints who are equated with the lwa.
 Various Vodouists have made use of varied available materials in constructing their shrines.
-Cosentino encountered a shrine in Port-au-Prince where Baron Samedi was represented by a plastic statue of Santa Claus wearing a black sombrero, and in another by a statue of Star Wars-character Darth Vader.
+Cosentino encountered a shrine in Port-au-Prince where Baron Samedi was represented by a plastic statue of Santa Claus wearing a black sombrero, and in another by a figurine of Star Wars-character Darth Vader.
 In Port-au-Prince, it is common for Vodouists to include human skulls on their altar for the Gede.
 In ounfòs where both Rada and Petwo deities are worshipped, their altars are kept separate.

-Various spaces other than the temple are used for Vodou ritual.
-Cemeteries are seen as places where spirits reside, making them suitable for certain rituals, especially to approach the spirits of the dead.
-In rural Haiti, cemeteries are often family owned and play a key role in family rituals.
-Crossroads are also ritual locations, selected as they are believed to be points of access to the spirit world.
-Other spaces used for Vodou rituals include Christian churches, rivers, the sea, fields, and markets.
+Spaces other than the temple are used for ritual.
+As spaces where the spirits of the dead reside, cemeteries are suitable for certain rituals.
+In rural Haiti, family-owned cemeteries often play a key role in familial rituals.
+Crossroads are also ritual locations, selected as points of access to the spirit world.
+Certain trees are deemed to possess resident spirits and are used as natural altars.
+Different tree species are associated with different lwa; Oyu, for example, is linked with mango trees, and Danbala with bougainvillea.
+Certain trees have had metal affixed to them to form shrines to Ogou, who is associated with both iron and the roads.
+Other spaces used for ritual include Christian churches, rivers, the sea, fields, and markets.
+Many Vodouists have ritual spaces in their home, especially a home altar called a wogatwa, which may vary in complexity.
+Many practitioners also have a home altar to their ancestors.